japila-books/apache-spark-internals/docs/executor/CoarseGrainedExecutorBackend.md

 | no
 | Worker's URL, e.g. `spark://Worker@192.168.1.6:64557`

-NOTE: `--worker-url` is only used in link:spark-standalone-StandaloneSchedulerBackend.adoc[Spark Standalone] to enforce fate-sharing with the worker.
+NOTE: `--worker-url` is only used in spark-standalone-StandaloneSchedulerBackend.md[Spark Standalone] to enforce fate-sharing with the worker.

 | [[user-class-path]] `--user-class-path`
 | no